Does car insurance cover rust repair?

 There are some instances where you could get into an accident and rust occurs.
 When this rust happens, insurance will look at the coverage that you have on your policy.

 If you have the coverage, they will often accept the claim and pay for the repairs.
-You will simply have to follow protocol with filing the claim and pay the deductible.
+You will simply have to follow protocol with filing the claim and pay the insurance deductible.

 Some repairs that would involve rust include damage related to the following: